-The Department for International Trade says that trade between the UK and Switzerland was worth £32.1bn in 2017 - accounting for about 2.5% of total UK trade.
+Trade between the UK and Switzerland was worth £32.1bn in 2017 - accounting for about 2.5% of total UK trade.

-An additional agreement was also signed in Bern by Liechtenstein's Minister for Foreign Affairs, Aurelia Frick.
+An additional agreement was also signed by Liechtenstein's Minister for Foreign Affairs, Aurelia Frick.
 It applies the main parts of the Swiss-UK trade deal to her country too.

 The Faroe Islands